gaoyuanzizizi/EAST/README.md

 ## Introduction
 This is a pytorch re-implementation of EAST: An Efficient and Accurate Scene Text Detector.
 It is very easy to use!
 ## Installation
-Firstly, we need to install the ModelHelper in pkg/. pip install ModelHelper-0.1.5.tar.gz
+Firstly, we need to install the ModelHelper. pip install ModelHelper-0.1.5.tar.gz
 ## DATA
 Then we need to collect our own dataset, and the label shold like the following form.